JAlcocerT/JAlcocerT/content/blog/ai-chat-with-db.md

 curl -L -O https://github.com/lerocha/chinook-database/releases/download/v1.4.5/Chinook_MySql.sql
 ```

-And place it in a local folder, that will be referenced by the docker compose file, like: `/home/jalcocert/Desktop/Data-Chat/LangChain/ChatWithDB`
+And place the downloaded DB file in a local folder, that will be referenced by the docker compose file, like: `/home/jalcocert/Desktop/Data-Chat/LangChain/ChatWithDB`

 ```yml
 services: